dapp330/dapp330.github.io/prompt.md

 Work within the existing setup.

 Goal:
-Build a production-ready marketing site for a tech company called **“Golden Tech”** with:
+Build a production-ready marketing site for a tech company called **“Lumina Kreasi Technology”** with:
 - Classy, premium, Apple-inspired design
 - Dark theme with gold accents
 - Subtle, non-flashy animations (no “extra” effects)